exercism/v3/languages/elm/reference/implementing-a-concept-exercise.md

 - An `elm.json` file.
 - A stub implementation file (`src/<NAME>.elm`).
 - A file containing the test suite (`tests/<NAME>.elm`).
-- An example implementation file that passes all the tests (`.meta/Example.elm`).
+- An exemplar implementation file that passes all the tests (`.meta/Exemplar.elm`).

 ## Step 2: Add documentation files